 Hey, pencil and paper.
 I don’t remember why this one wasn’t finished (or why it was started) – maybe I gave up when I got to the part that included any actual drawing – but it’s a view into how things were (not) done circa 2014.

-This one could qualify as archival too, since it was drawn in 2021, but it’s personal work, and not out yet, so instead it’s a peek at the ongoing present, as I rework some of it this morning.
+read the whole post —This one could qualify as archival too, since it was drawn in 2021, but it’s personal work, and not out yet, so instead it’s a peek at the ongoing present, as I rework some of it this morning.

 Last year I spent a fun afternoon coming up with some “home-made” costume concepts for an IKEA ad.
 The idea was that the girl in it progresses from making cardboard outfits as a child to growing up into a career in 3D and VFX.
 The final commercial mashed together pieces of my other ideas, but these were my favorites as drawings.